-Over the past few years, co-washing or washing with conditioner has become a popular practice for many naturalistas as a gentler way to clean our hair.
-While the main purpose in the beginning was to stay away from strong surfactants that leave our curly hair dry and strip all the natural oils from it, now there are gentle shampoos and I question how effective is a cleansing conditioner or a co-wash, do they really clean our hair?
+Over the past few years, co-washing or washing with conditioner has become a popular practice for many naturalistas as a gentler way to clean their hair.
+While the main purpose, in the beginning, was to stay away from strong surfactants that leave our curly hair dry and strip all the natural oils from it, now there are gentle shampoos and I question how effective is a cleansing conditioner or a co-wash, do they really clean the hair?

 I’ve tried the whole co-washing thing for about 2 weeks with Tresemme Naturals, and I have to say it was just not for me.
 I never really felt that my scalp and hair were properly cleaned and I believe this was a failed experience for me because a conditioner alone was not cleansing enough to remove all the sweat and dirt from my scalp since I exercise quite regularly.

 Nevertheless, I always believed co-washing was a perfectly valid substitute for shampoo.
 However, a recent periscope broadcast from a professional hairstylist made me question how effective is it to wash our hair this way.
 In this video broadcast, she claimed that co-washing is no substitute for shampoo.
 How can a co-washer effectively remove all the butters, oils, styling cremes and puddings we use on our hair?
 This created doubt in my mind and so I decided to search for an answer.

 Surfactants are the main ingredients in a shampoo, they act as detergents since they help to remove dirt and grease from the hair and scalp.
 These cleaning agents are also present in conditioners, but they have different characteristics.
 Let us look into them.